Skip to main content

 Metabolic Health and Peptide Therapy

 Many individuals utilize peptide therapies like Sermorelin or CJC-1295/Ipamorelin to enhance metabolic function, improve body composition, and support healthy aging.
 These protocols often aim to improve insulin sensitivity.
-Research has shown that combined can decrease and unfavorably alter lipid profiles, increasing triglycerides.
+Research has shown that combined oral contraceptives can decrease insulin sensitivity and unfavorably alter lipid profiles, increasing triglycerides.
 This metabolic disruption can run counter to the benefits being pursued through peptide therapy and a disciplined lifestyle, potentially requiring higher effort to achieve the same results.

 The Absorption Question GLP 1 Agonists